emberjs/website/source/blog/2017-10-10-glimmer-progress-report.md

 close to being done, and haven't yet mentioned some of the ideas we're excited to try, like running Glimmer in a Web Worker, porting the core VM to WebAssembly, and more.
-We've also been working closely with our browser implementer friends, to see what lessons can be applied to the web platform so everyone benefits from our experimentation.
+We've also been working closely with our browser implementer friends to see what lessons can be applied to the web platform so everyone benefits from our experimentation.

 Lastly, I'd like to thank LinkedIn and Tilde for funding a great deal of the